 It is important to understand that the food pipe is connected to the stomach by means of valve (which basically is a ring of muscle).
 This valve is not fully developed in certain infants and hence do not close properly once the milk goes into the stomach.
 Hence, when the baby‘s stomach is full, the mixture of milk and acid in the stomach travels back into the food pipe (as the valve is open) and this may cause the baby vomiting and coughing, amongst other symptoms.

 As mentioned earlier, newborn acid reflux gets better with time.
-Make sure you follow the advice of your pediatrician and enjoy your time with your baby.
+Make sure you follow the advice of your pediatrician, this too shall pass.

 Return to Newborn Health section.